Learn Veterinary Technology on a Farm!

 - Dental, x-ray and laboratory areas

-This setting lets you choose to work with the kinds of animals — horses, cattle, sheep, dogs, cats or exotics.
+This setting lets you choose to work with a variety of animals — horses, cattle, sheep, dogs, cats or exotics.

 The Colorado Mountain College Vet Tech Program can give you the skills to work a job or career with the animals you love.
 Our program has a reputation for training quality technicians who assist Doctors of Veterinary Medicine.
 The CMC Vet Tech Program is accredited by the American Veterinary Medical Association's (AVMA) Committee on Veterinary Technician Education and Activities.
 Students are required to meet all task requirements of AVMA accreditation standards.